PEOPLE'S LACROSSE

 REPS3 sets of 10 switches

-KEY FOCUSSmooth transfer, keep eyes up during the switch
+KEY FOCUSSmooth transfer, keep eyes up during the switch — the ball never stops moving

 INTERMEDIATE DRILLS

 Once the basics are automatic, add complexity.
+These drills build the hand speed and quick release that win possessions.

 WALL BALL: 5-SPOT ROUTINE